Archipelogic/framework-learning-examples/README.md

 ## Overview

 This repository demonstrates unified implementations of AI frameworks with intelligent orchestration:
-- **CrewAI**: Uses hierarchical process with delegation for task routing
+- **CrewAI**: Uses sequential process with delegation for task routing
 - **Pydantic AI**: Uses tool-based orchestration where specialists are tools

 Each framework has a single script with **only 3 specialized agents**: